How to Build and Sustain an Inspiring Organizational Vision

 The way the Marvel Universe has seamlessly expanded its narrative galaxy, and the way Wikipedia has evolved into a mammoth, interactive knowledge bank are other examples of this synergy.
 These are all goosebump-raising reminders of the kind of wonders that are possible when conviction and will run through the veins of many, instead of just one.

-How to engage employees by sharing vision?
+How to engage employees by sharing organizational vision with them?

 One way forward for leaders is to explain their vision honestly and clearly with the rank and file to inspire people.
 Awareness (or the lack of it) lies behind more problems of the world than we realize.